6 steps to drive greater sanction screening effectiveness

 Testing of sanction screening systems and validation should be independent of the compliance function and executed either by third parties or internal audit.
 The assessment and testing need to be objective and carried out by skilled practitioners with detailed metrics and analytics.

 Reporting should be provided to the organisation that aligns with overall effectiveness and efficiency goals set out by senior management.
-Testing should utilis synthetic data, fit-for-purpose, and clean identification for further efficiency testing.
+Testing should utilise synthetic data, fit-for-purpose, and clean identification for further efficiency testing.
 Testing is a mandatory requirement for all REs to ensure they understand their TFS requirements and implementation of a programme to identify any potential sanctions risks.

 Frequent testing and validation